Learn to knit – A step by step guide.

 Cast On – There are several different ways to cast on but the way that I do it is like this >

 The Knit Stitch – To learn the basics of knitting most people start with the knit stitch, which is also known as garter stitch.

 I use the English method (there is also the continental method).

 Here is another video tutorial that will show you how to start your knitting >

 Cast Off – When you have finished your knitting you will need to cast off (or in some patterns ‘bind off’) your work.

 See how to do this here >

-If you want to practice, take a look at my knitting pattern library for a selection of easy beginner knitting patterns.
+Take a look through my knitting pattern library for a selection of easy beginner knitting patterns.